OceanicCoder09/QtGLShapes/README.md

 # 🎯 2D to 3D Shape Transformer - FreeCAD

-A modern C++ Qt and OpenGL application that allows users to interactively draw, transform, and convert 2D geometric shapes into fully operational 3D objects.
+A modern C++ Qt and OpenGL application that allows users to interactively draw, transform, and convert 2D geometric shapes into fully functional 3D objects.

 ---

 ## 🚀 Overview & Features

-* **Interactive 2D Shapes**: Generate primitives including Triangles, Squares, Rectangles, and Circles.
+* **Interactive 2D Shapes**: Generate primitives including triangles, squares, rectangles, and circles.

 * **Precision Object Controls**:
-  * **Translate**: Left-click and drag near the center of any shape to fluidly move it.
+  * **Translate**: Left-click and drag near the center of any shape to move it smoothly.
-  * **Scale via Vertex Anchoring**: Left-click and drag a specific shape corner.
-The application anchors the opposite vertex, uniformly scaling the object while preserving geometry.
+  * **Scale via Vertex Anchoring**: Left-click and drag a specific corner.
+The opposite vertex remains fixed, allowing uniform scaling while preserving shape geometry.

 * **2D to 3D Conversion**:
-  * Instantly transform your flat polygon into a 3D extrusion.
+  * Instantly convert flat polygons into 3D extrusions.

 * **Dynamic 3D Rotation**:
-  * Right-click and drag to rotate across X and Y axes.
+  * Right-click and drag to rotate along the X and Y axes.

 ---